 Since water constantly evaporates from the surface of all-natural bodies of water, the air always contains water vapor, which is mostly unsaturated.
 To become saturated, it must be cooled to a specific temperature, which is called the dew point.
 In case of cooling below the dew point, so much water vapor is condensed that only the water vapor content corresponding to this temperature remains.
 The condensed water vapor appears in the form of fog, rain, snow, or frost.

 At each temperature, only a certain amount of water vapor can be contained in a specific volume of air.
 The water vapor content in the atmospheric air varies with time and location and is referred to as humidity.
 The maximum humidity is defined as the maximum amount of water vapor that can be contained in 1 cubic meter of air at a specific temperature.

 F (maximum) = Mass of water vapor in the air/Volume of humid air

 The critical temperature of a gas is the temperature at which liquefaction is no longer possible, regardless of how high the pressure is.
 The corresponding isothermal curve shows an inflection point with a horizontal tangent at the critical pressure.
 Only below the critical temperature, gases can be liquefied by applying pressure.

 Real gases slightly cool down during a reduced relaxation.

-Mixtures of at least two different chemical elements that result in a gas are called gas mixtures.
+Mixtures of at least 2 different chemical elements that result in a gas are called gas mixtures.
 They have a homogeneous mixing ratio.

-The solubility of a gas in a liquid is described by Henry’s law.
+Henry’s law describes the solubility of a gas in a liquid.
 The gas concentration in the liquid is proportional to the partial pressure of the gas above the liquid.